 Affordable, effective and easy to administer, the benefits of opioids for the medical sector are clear, so it is no surprise to see in our study that opioids are by far the most commonly prescribed medications—with Hydrocodone, Tramadol, Codeine and Oxycodone cited as four of the top six prescriptions.

 For patients, it’s also easy to see the appeal of prescription painkillers.
-Immediate pain relief, doesn’t take a lot of time out of your schedule, and it is generally cost-effective.
-Which brings us to our next question, what are the alternatives?
+Immediate pain relief doesn’t take a lot of time out of your schedule, and it is generally cost-effective.
+Which brings us to our next question in this healthcare insurance market research: what are the alternatives?
 And why aren’t doctors recommending them?
 And why aren’t patients adopting them?

 Interestingly, we found that most people (82%) suffering from chronic pain are at least somewhat likely—and nearly two-thirds are extremely likely—to consider a non-prescription alternative if it had the same efficacy as their current prescription.
 Over two-thirds also say they would even consider a less effective alternative.